dy/subscript/plan.md

 * [x] expr can skip end, if passed: low-hanging fruit
 * [x] Make eval-only tests
 * [x] Remove spaced check: word operators are exceptional and better be conditioned manually
+* [x] Eval optimizations:
+  * [x] ~~calltree nodes can stash static values (as in HTM)~~
+    - doesn't give much perf, but increases size - that's 1 fn call + 1 check
+  * [x] node can pre-figure out what function must be used on it (done as detecting reducer)
+* [x] ? externalize operator lookup descent?
+  + fast op lookups are single functions, not stack of meanings: it can boost perf and shorten size
+  + descent can be implemented manually
+  - makes no point to host pre/postfix index then
+  - it's nice to have it a separate feature
+  - blocks >>> vs >> vs > vs >= detection
 * [ ] Strings:
   1. new String(abc)
     + shorter eval code (potentially)